Indonesia Expat

 Bitcoin Could Destabilize Financial System, Warns Bank Indonesia

-Reiterating the message the Central Bank has stressed on numerous occasions in the past, Agusman stated cryptocurrencies could not be used as a means of payment in Indonesia as it is not legal in Indonesia.
+Reiterating the message the Central Bank has stressed on numerous occasions in the past, Agusman stated cryptocurrencies could not be used as a means of payment in Indonesia, as it is not legal in Indonesia.

 “(Cryptocurrency) is not a legal medium of exchange.
-We remind (people of) its risks.
+We remind people of its risks.
 When the risks occur, the losses will be borne by the public.
 We are obliged to protect consumers and protect them from a bubble,” Agusman said.

 He added that virtual currencies are also a threat to the country’s financial stability and even security, as it could potentially be used in money laundering and also to fund acts of terrorism.

-Last month, Bank Indonesia banned financial technology companies involved in payment systems from using cryptocurrencies in its transactions.
+Last month, Bank Indonesia banned financial technology companies involved in payment systems from using cryptocurrencies in their transactions.
 It has also said that it is examining the need to regulate trading on virtual currency exchanges.

 Photo by Techbu